2007

 LMU-DCOM was established

 Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) was established on August 1, 2007, on the campus of Lincoln Memorial University in Harrogate, Tennessee.
 With the beautiful Cumberland Gap mountains serving as the backdrop, LMU-DCOM is one of the most prominent buildings on campus.
-LMU-DCOM currently offers programs in two locations: Harrogate, TN and Knoxville, TN.
-A third location will open in Orange Park, FL July 2026.
+LMU-DCOM currently offers programs in three locations: Harrogate, TN, Knoxville, TN and Orange Park, FL.
 Quality educational programs are delivered through experienced faculty utilizing innovative teaching methods and state-of-the-art technology.
 LMU-DCOM is fully committed to meeting the health care needs of the community and beyond with excellence in teaching, patient care and services.

 LMU-DCOM was established in 2007 in Harrogate, Tennessee, with the mission of placing primary care doctors in Appalachia and the surrounding area.
 Since then it has graduated thousands of doctors, many of whom work in East Tennessee and the surrounding states.